Chip Spreader Training & Certification

-Hard Hat Training courses meet all training requirements set by OSHA or CSA.
+Hard Hat Training courses meet all training requirements set by OSHA and Canada.

-We Offer Three Different Types of Safety Trainings
+We Offer Three Types of Chip Spreader Safety Trainings

-Our Chip Spreader Safety Training course is regulation compliant, and our online version fulfills classroom training requirements.
+Our Chip Spreader Safety Training course is regulation-aligned, and our online version fulfills classroom training requirements.
 Each class contains sections on anatomy, safe operations, and common hazards.

 In line with regulations, anyone who operates heavy equipment must receive training prior to operating the machine on their own.
 Requirements for refresher training related to forklifts or other processes are very specific.
 Most other equipment doesn’t have such specific requirements, but it’s wise to follow the same guidelines.

 When it comes to refresher training, the standards in some instances (like forklifts) are very specific: operators must be re-evaluated every three years to see if they are still competent to operate the equipment.
 Best practices say to apply this same rule to all types of equipment.
 A so-called “free-pass” cannot be awarded based on experience, age, or time on the job.
 The extent of the evaluation is to be determined by the employer but should include a written and practical examination that prove continued competency.

 More than 100 employees die on road construction sites each year in the United States.
 (CDC)

 Texas ranks as the state with the most worker deaths at road construction sites.
 (BLS)

 The process of using small, compacted stones to lay a road originated in Scotland in 1815 under the civil engineer John Loudon McAdam.
 (Wikipedia)

 A chipping spreader is a machine that lays coated chippings on roads for a maintenance treatment called a Chip Seal. learn more!